ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 The major issue around privacy for LLMs is that they take user input and incorporate it into the model.
 Here, we emphasize an example of concern that arises as a consequence of data ingestion in LLM for confidential and non-confidential data.

 ### Confidential data
 Patient records and Indigenous knowledge are examples of data that are confidential and should never be uploaded to LLM.
-These data need to be handled with care in terms of stage and who has access to the raw data, so clearly, they should not be uploaded to LLM.
+These data need to be handled with care in terms of stage (where paper and digital reccords are kept) and who has access to the raw data, so clearly, they should not be uploaded to LLM.

 ### Non-confidential data
 These data include data that would be made public anyways.
 For example, water temperature measurements that would be published along with a manuscript.
 Although these data do not pose the same privacy concerns as confidential data, feeding these data into LLM means that the model will use your data and will have no way of “knowing” where the data are from, so you won’t get credit for your work.